ThePython10110/ExchangeClone/README.md

 ### TODO:
 * Figure out what's going to happen with Technic (the PR probably won't be merged)
-* Test everything in MTG, MCL2, and MCLA (and 5.7)
 * Finish changelog
 * Finish wiki
-* Improve covalence formspec
+* Test everything in MTG, MCL2, and MCLA (and 5.7)
+    * Everything breaks properly in MTG
+* Fix Tmcl_banners thing
+* Fix Technic Beta

 ### v6.0 (The Compatibility Update)